 Goals and Objectives

-• List the VA/DoD guideline's key recommendations related to medications for PTSD
+• List the guideline’s key recommendations related to medications

-• Describe the clinical implications of these recommendations
+• Describe at least 2 clinical implications of these recommendations

 PTSD Information Voice Mail: (802) 296-6300